 Our Dare Cycle Challange is called Pedal Power because we want you to embrace the awesome power of the bicycle and get pedaling.

-And we’re running Pedal Power across 3 Trusts as part of our region wide Swap In September campaign, so staff from SCFT, Sussex Partnership and SASH can all take part.
+And we’re running Pedal Power across 3 Trusts as part of our region wide Travel Smarter September campaign, so staff from SCFT, Sussex Partnership and SASH can all take part.

 We have three virtual routes for you to choose from:

 1.‘Roman’ route from Fishbourne to London = 100 miles

 2.‘1066’ route from Hastings to Normandy –= 250 miles

 3.‘Hipster’ route from Brighton to Copenhagen = 800 miles

 The longer routes work well for a team and you’ll see on the challenge charts (which you’ll get as part of the toolkit we send you) some suggested team sizes, but it’s up to you how many people you take on the challenge with.

 Email email@example.com to register and get your challenge toolkit.